If you’re looking for the best books on manipulation, you found them.

 Yet some others say it’s naive to believe that a world without logos could even exist.

-To begin with, it wasn’t meant as a marketing book, and yet it’s one of the best books on marketing I have ever read.
+It wasn’t meant as a marketing book, and yet it’s one of the best books on marketing I have ever read.

 Simon Sinek’s wildly popular “Start With WHY” with annexed TED talk basically copied NO Logo’s main idea -but forgot to credit it-.